seniorjoinu/ic-stable-memory/docs/out-of-memory-error-handling.md

 # What to do if your canister is out of stable memory

-As you know, stable memory is a limited resource - you're canister might get lucky by getting assigned to a fresh subnet with a lot of spare stable memory, but even if this is the case, eventually this memory will end, occupied by your and other canisters in that subnet.
+As you know, stable memory is a limited resource - you're canister might get lucky by getting assigned to a fresh subnet with a lot of free memory, but even if this is the case, eventually this memory will drain, occupied by your and other canisters in that subnet.

 In `ic-stable-memory` every API method that may potentially allocate stable memory returns `Result`, where `Err` variant